 All submitted papers will be judged based on their quality and relevance through double-blind peer reviewing.

 Accepted papers will have to be presented in the conference, either orally, within the poster session or by on-line presentation.
 The working language is English.
 At least one of the papers authors must be registered for the conference in order for the paper to be included in the proceedings.
 The presenting author may opt for on-line presentation.
 The organization team will publish the exact time slots at least 7 days before the conference on the website.
 Papers will be grouped into thematic oral presentation sessions, poster sessions and on-line presentation sessions.

 Publication of accepted papers

-All accepted papers will be published in the Conference proceedings volume (in electronic format on CD) with ISBN and will be submitted to Thomson Reuters Conference Proceedings Citation Index
+All accepted papers will be published in the Conference proceedings volume (in electronic format on CD) with ISSN.
+Starting from 2016 the conference is indexed in Thomson Reuters.
+The conference may be identified in Conference Proceedings Citation Index like BASIQ International Conference.

 An author may submit a maximum of 2 papers.